• 604-339-5680

 8. CONTACT THE VET CLINIC

-where your cat was micro-chipped or tattooed to see if your contact info is up to date.
+where your pet was micro-chipped or tattooed to ensure your contact info is up to date.

 WHAT NOT TO DO!